monorkin/rocket_docs/README.markdown

 Interdasting is a automatic documentation generator for APIs.

-It is intended to be used with  [rocket_pants](https://github.com/Sutto/rocket_pants) based APIs but it can also be used as a standalone generator through rake tasks.
+It is intended to be used with :rocket: [rocket_pants](https://github.com/Sutto/rocket_pants) based APIs but it can also be used as a standalone generator through rake tasks.

-This project was mostly inspired by the [grape-swagger project](https://github.com/tim-vandecasteele/grape-swagger).
+This project was mostly inspired by the :grapes: [grape-swagger project](https://github.com/tim-vandecasteele/grape-swagger).

 All documentation is done in comments so that your code doesn't get littered with code that has no functional purpose, thus making your code more readable.